ostdotcom/website-docupony/platform/docs/definitions.md

 ---
-id: glossary
+id: definitions
-title: Glossary
+title: Definition Of Terms
-sidebar_label: Glossary
+sidebar_label: Definitions
 ---

 ##  **TokenHolder** Contracts:
 * In the context of your token economy, each user in the economy will be represented by a smart contract.
 This smart contract is the  **TokenHolder** contract.